 With most jobs, it's all about who you know.
 And when it comes to babysitting, it's no different!
 A major way to find parents willing to interview you for a babysitting job is through word of mouth.

 Get your family and friends to watch for anyone they know who might be looking for a babysitter, and they can put in a good word for you!
 This is how most new babysitters get their start.

 If you want to expand your potential clients even further, you can look for babysitting jobs online.

 Join Facebook groups specifically for parents in your city and make a post advertising your services as a babysitter.
 That way hundreds or thousands of people will potentially see that you're looking to babysit.

-You can also join a babysitting website.
+You can also join a babysitting website (learn how to pick a good one here).
 Some of these work like employment agencies and match babysitters with parents.
 Others are more like a directory where you make a profile and parents can look through to find a sitter that meets their specific needs.